Device Management

 Prerequisites for Migration

-• You must register the source and the target devices to the management center.
+• Register the source and the target devices to the Firewall Management Center.

-• We recommend that the target device is a freshly registered device without any configurations.
+• Ensure that the target device is a newly registered device without any configurations.

-• Source and target devices must be in the same:
+• Source and target devices must be in the same state and modes:

 • Domain